lonebhen/Software_Engineering/README.md

-Practise of git and gdithub
+Practise of git and github